musshorn/Dota-2-Building-Helper/README.md

-Dota-2-Building-Helper
+Dota 2 Building Helper
 ======================
 Building Helper Library for Dota 2 Modding

 Author: Myll

+timers.lua done by www.github.com/bmddota

 Demo: https://www.youtube.com/watch?v=NUuDTq3k18w

 How to install: Place buildinghelper.lua in your vscripts and say `require('buildinghelper')` in `addon_game_mode.lua`.
-If you got a seperate lua file, like buildings.lua and you're calling these functions in it, put a require in there too.
+Do the same for timers.lua if you don't already have it.

+Most useful functions:

-**(1) BuildingHelper:AddBuildingToGrid(vPoint, nSize, vOwnersHero)**
+**(1) BuildingHelper:AddBuildingToGrid(vPoint, nSize, hOwnersHero)**

 Adds a new building to the custom grid given the target point, the size, and the owner's hero.